the7thsage376/CleanCity/Tests/Final_Report.md

 * The system works as intended on the correct environment (npm start / localhost:3000).
 * One defect logged and documented with screenshots.
 * Selenium script provides a reusable automation flow.
+* The core functionality isn't working as intended for the website's purpose.

 > ✅ This test cycle confirms functional readiness of CleanCity for demo/presentation.